-PRE-INSTALLATION CLEANING
+PRE-INSTALLATION CLEANING NOTICE:

-New pumps contain residual test fluid and rust inhibitor.
+New pumps might contain residual test fluid and/or rust inhibitor.
 If necessary, flush pump prior to use.

 Foreign matter entering the pump WILL cause extensive damage.
 The supply tank and intake piping MUST be cleaned and flushed prior to pump installation and operation.